-All tenants are required to sign a tenancy agreement prior to receiving keys for their property.
+All tenants are required to sign a tenancy agreement prior to the receiving keys for their property.
 A tenancy agreement is a legally binding contract, and sets out rights and responsibilities for both the landlord and tenant.

 - A Scottish Secure Tenancy (SST).